 Their research shows how the automobile industry relied on asbestos and put workers in harm’s way.

-According to the University of Wisconsin-Madison experts, an automobile’s braking process causes dust to build up in the wheel well.
+According to the University of Wisconsin-Madison experts, a car’s braking process causes dust to build up in the wheel well.
 This dust is comprised of a substance known as forsterite.
 It’s a non-fibrous magnesium silicate “created by the transformation of chrysotile asbestos during the heat and pressure of braking.”

 When automobile repair workers remove brakes, they will first blow out this dust.
 However, not all chrysotile asbestos transforms into forsterite.
 The University of Wisconsin-Madison article cites a report from General Motors Corporation, which found 90,000 unaltered chrysotile asbestos fibers in a single nanogram of brake dust.